EduardoZepeda/coffee-bytes-hugo/content/posts/django-y-htmx-web-apps-modernas-sin-escribir-js/index.en.md

 ### hx-push-url

 It tells htmx to replace the browser url with the url we specify in hx-get.
+### hx-boost

+If we add this attribute to the body tag, all the links (anchors) inside will be treated as if it were a SPA, the request will be made and the actual body will be replaced by response's body.
+Offering a smooth transition feel, as if you were using the Javascript API to change the urls.

+But what about the header tag?
+Well there is an extension for the header too, you can see the link in the [HTMX extensions github repository](https://github.com/bigskysoftware/htmx-extensions/blob/main/src/head-support/README.md#?)

 ## Generation of HTML for htmx